brisbanemakerspace/bms-wiki/policies/teams.md

 To join an existing team, you just need to ask the team - it's up to them if they want to take a formal vote or not.
 The team cannot unreasonably deny your request to join.
 However, a team reserves the right to reject your request if they have a good reason (such as you've caused problems in the past).

 ## Team Budgets
 Any changes to a team budget must be approved by a vote at a general meeting before a team can spend it.
+A team budget can be a once off, ongoing, or other type of budget.

 All purchases made under a team budget must:
 * be approved by the team leader in writing (discord or email is fine)